gpiliponyte/destination_arrival_simulator_thesis/README.md

 # Destination Arrival Simulator

-This project uses historical tourist arrival and presence data to the region in ST to predict destination advertisement effects.
+This project uses historical tourist arrival and presence data in the region in ST to predict destination advertisement effects.

 Developed using Python Streamlit.